TheFrustrator/Project-Mangement-System/README.md

 5. **Open in Browser**
    - Visit `http://localhost:5173` (or as specified in your setup).

-## 💡 Screenshots

-Include screenshots or GIFs here to showcase the UI and features.

 ## 📚 Learn More

 - [React.js Documentation](https://react.dev/)